Infineon/cy-mbedtls-acceleration/README.md

     #define MBEDTLS_NO_PLATFORM_ENTROPY
 	```

-    _**Note:** [mbedtls_alt_config.h](./mbedtls_alt_config.h) automatically enables all accelerated features supported by hardware.
-You can include it in your MBEDTLS_CONFIG_FILE._

-6. Define a macro MBEDTLS_CONFIG_FILE with configuration file name and add to project environment a define:
+1. Define a macro MBEDTLS_CONFIG_FILE with configuration file name and add to project environment a define:
     ```make
     DEFINES += MBEDTLS_CONFIG_FILE="<mbedtls-config.h>"
     ```
-7. Create your application source file and add to those SOURCES directory search in makefile.
+1. Create your application source file and add to those SOURCES directory search in makefile.
 [Sample application source file](#hardware-accelerated-mbedtls-code-example) can be used for the reference.
-8. Make the project.
+1. Make the project.

 ### How to use mbedTLS library with accelerated ALT implementations in ModusToolbox 2.3+